EmbarkStudios/ash-molten/README.md

 `cargo build` will clone the newest master of [MoltenVK](https://github.com/KhronosGroup/MoltenVK) compile and statically link it with your application.
 If you want to compile [MoltenVK](https://github.com/KhronosGroup/MoltenVK) yourself, you can use the `external` feature. `cargo build --features external` requires `libMoltenVK` to be visible (`LD_LIBRARY_PATH`).

+## Contributing

+We welcome community contributions to this project.

+Please read our [Contributor Guide](CONTRIBUTING.md) for more information on how to get started.

 ## License